Configuring Amazon Route 53 DNS for Your Heroku App

 www.heroku.com) into machine addressable IP addresses (e.g.,

 Amazon AWS’s DNS service is called Route 53 and is a highly available and scalable service.
-For users with existing AWS infrastructure components it may be convenient to utilize Route 53 as your DNS provider.
+For users with existing AWS infrastructure components it may be convenient to use Route 53 as your DNS provider.

 This guide will walk you through the steps of setting up your Heroku app’s DNS configuration on Route 53.